 Welcome to the wonderful world of Year 5C!!

-Happy New Year and I hope you all had a restful Christmas break!
+I hope you all had a restful Easter and are ready for the Summer term!

 On our class page you will be able to find information about this half term's learning.